10 min read

 What is Pea Protein?

-Pea protein, the protein found in Clean Lean Protein and the entire product line by Nuzest, is harvested from premium European golden peas.
+Pea protein, the protein found in Clean Lean Protein by Nuzest and the entire product line by Nuzest, is harvested from premium European golden peas.
 Pea protein is made by extracting the soluble pea protein from yellow split peas.
 It is highly bioavailable and easy to digest, meaning it’s easy for your body to make the most of the protein and nutrients available.
 You can read more about pea protein in this helpful guide here.

 Which Pea has the Most Protein?